35-Year Term Life Insurance Policy

 Who is eligible for a 35-year term?

-Typically the latest someone is eligible for a 35-year fixed term length is no later than 50 years old.
-After that, you would need a permanent policy.
-For those who are 51 year or older and are looking for a 35 year term, a no-lapse guaranteed universal life policy to age 90, 95, 100, 105, 110 or 121 years old would be a great option to look at.
+The latest someone is eligible for a 35-year fixed term policy is 50 years old.
+Those aged 51 and up and are looking for a 35 year term or longer would need a no-lapse guaranteed universal life policy to age 90, 95, 100, 105, 110 or 121 years old.
 It acts very similar to a term policy, where the rates and coverage amount are fixed.

 Are there any drawbacks to a 35 year term policy?